valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 }
 ```

-### To enable EBS encryption for the Gateway instances using specified KMS key
+### To enable EBS Encryption for the Gateway instances using specified KMS key
 ```hcl
 settings {
   name  = "gateway.aws.ebs.encryption.key.customer_key"
   value = "<KMS key ID>"
 }
 ```
+~> **Note on EBS Encryption setting**
+The EBS Encryption settings only apply to Gateways deployed in AWS.
+There is no need to use these settings to enable EBS Encryption for a Gateway deployed in Azure or GCP.
+For AWS, EBS Encryption is disabled by default and the Gateway settings are needed to enable.
+In Azure and GCP, EBS Encryption is enabled by default using a CSP key and cannot be disabled.

-### To override the default DNS server used by the Management interface of an Azure Gateway
+### To override the default DNS Server IP Address used by the Management interface of an Azure Gateway

-~> **Note on DNS server setting**
-The DNS server IP address setting only applies to an Azure Gateway.
-It is a user-specified override for the Valtix Gateway management interface (VNic).
-The DNS specified should be a single IP referencing a DNS that can resolve publicly accessible domains.
-When specified, the user-defined DNS will be used for any DNS resolution required by the Management traffic.
-When not specified, the Management DNS will be taken from the VNet DNS setting.
 ```hcl
 settings {
   name  = "controller.gateway.dns_server_ip_address"
   value = "8.8.8.8"
 }
 ```
+~> **Note on DNS Server IP Address setting**
+The DNS Server IP address setting only applies to Gateways deployed in Azure.
+It is a user-specified override for the Valtix Gateway management interface (VNic).
+The DNS specified should be a single IP referencing a DNS that can resolve publicly accessible domains.
+When specified, the user-defined DNS will be used for any DNS resolution required by the Management traffic.
+When not specified, the Management DNS will be taken from the VNet DNS setting.

-### To deploy the AWS Gateway into private subnets with no public IPs assigned to the interfaces
+### To deploy the AWS Gateway instances into private subnets with no public IPs assigned to the interfaces
 ```hcl
 settings {
   name = "controller.gateway.assign_public_ip"
   value = false
 }
 ```

+~> **Note on Assign Public IP setting**
+The Assign Public IP setting only applies to Gateways deployed in AWS using Edge Mode deployment.
+Gateways in AWS deployed using Hub Mode deployment are either deployed as public if the orchestrated VPC is deployed without a NAT Gateway or deployed as private if the orchestrated VPC is deployed with a NAT Gateway.

 ## Gateway Tags
 Gateway tags define a map of Tags that will apply to each Gateway instance when instantiated